microsoft/pxt-arcade/docs/skillmap/mole/mole1.md

 ## {10.
 Check Your Game!}

-- :binoculars: Click the resize button next to the game window to see your project full-screen!
+- :binoculars: Take a look at the game window to see your project!

 You should see the mole changing spots every second.